dfuenzalida/CodeSandbox/README.md

 * `groovyService.threadPoolSize` - defines the size of the thread pool that can work on tasks (eg. how many containers can run simultaneously).
 By default it's set to `3`.
 * `groovyService.timeoutSecs` - the maximum time (in seconds) that a task can be running before being killed.
 By default it's set to `10` seconds.
 Internally it uses the `timeout` command from GNU coreutils, so it also accepts one of the following suffixes: 's' for seconds (the default), 'm' for minutes, 'h' for hours or 'd' for days.
 NOTE: A duration of `0` disables the timeout.

-### Limitations
+### Limitations, possible enhancements

-* The service does not implement any mechanism of **authentication and authorization** - if a request meets the bare minimum validation is queued and (eventually) executed.
+* **Security**: The service does not implement any mechanism of **authentication and authorization** - if a request meets the bare minimum validation is queued and (eventually) executed.
 It is trivial an unlimited amount of "slow" tasks and prevent other users to submit tasks.
 An enhancement would be to include:
   * Authentication and authorization - only valid users of an organization should be allowed to see *their own* tasks and submit tasks
   * A rate/quota system (complex): for a given principal or account there should be a limit on the number of tasks they can submit per unit of time (eg. "5 tasks per minute") and/or runtime (eg. "100 seconds of runtime per minute, per client")

-* **Breaking out the container**: containers are generally safe but it could be possible to [run scripts that run shell commands](https://stackoverflow.com/a/159270/483566) and extract precise version information of the environment and then attempt to recreate [known exploits for Docker](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker), like the following:
+* **Breaking out the container**: GroovyService was written with the assumption that containers are generally safe but it could be possible to [run scripts that run shell commands](https://stackoverflow.com/a/159270/483566) and extract precise version information of the environment and then attempt to recreate [known exploits for Docker](https://cve.mitre.org/cgi-bin/cvekey.cgi?keyword=docker), like the following:

 ```
 def sout = new StringBuilder(), serr = new StringBuilder()